tfunck/hacking_hour/index.md

 ## 2. Python Basics II

-**Description:** A continuation of the basic concepts of programming.
-Afterwards participants will have the foundational building blocks for writing software.
+**Description:** A continuation of the basic concepts of programming, focussing on flow of control and writing functions

-**Topics:** Objects and methods, Common Python functions (range, enumerate, len, etc.), libraries (os, sys, math), manipulating strings, reading/writing files
+**Topics:** Flow of Control, Functions

 **Jupyter Notebook:** [notebooks/W2.ipynb](https://github.com/tfunck/hacking_hour/blob/a1d41a264e3f707cee301ba8139ae47918a21291/notebooks/W2.ipynb)

+## 3. Python Basics III

+**Description:** More on iteration, discussion of the topic of variable scope, and an introduction to some common python functions.

+**Topics:** Iteration with list comprehension, variable scope, Common Python functions (range, enumerate, len, etc.)
+**Jupyter Notebook:**

+## 4. Python Basics IV

+**Description:** Introduction to the concept of objects and methods with applications using string manipulation and reading/writing files.

+ **Topics: ** Objects and methods, manipulating strings, reading/writing files **Jupyter Notebook:**

 ## 3. Software Design